Learning the Pareto Front with Hypernetworks: Relatwed Work

 \paragraph{\textbf{Multi-objective optimization.}} The goal of Multi-Objective Optimization (MOO) is to find Pareto optimal solutions corresponding to different trade-offs between objectives~\citep{ehrgott2005multicriteria}.
-MOO has wide variety of applications in machine learning, spanning Reinforcement Learning \citep{van2014multi,pirotta2016inverse,parisi2014policy,pirotta2015multi}, neural architecture search \citep{lu2019nsga,hsu2018monas}, fairness \citep{Martnez2020MinimaxPF,liu2020accuracy}, and Bayesian optimization \citep{shah2016pareto,hernandez2016predictive}.
+MOO has a wide variety of applications in machine learning, spanning Reinforcement Learning \citep{van2014multi,pirotta2016inverse,parisi2014policy,pirotta2015multi,parisi2016multi,yang2019generalized}, neural architecture search \citep{lu2019nsga,hsu2018monas}, fairness \citep{Martnez2020MinimaxPF,liu2020accuracy}, and Bayesian optimization \citep{shah2016pareto,hernandez2016predictive}.
 Genetic algorithms (GA) are a popular approach for small-scale multi-objective optimization problems.
 GAs are designed to maintain a set of solutions during optimization.
 Therefore, they can be extended in natural ways to maintain solutions for different rays.
 In this area, leading approaches include NSGA-III~\citep{deb2013evolutionary} and MOEA/D~\citep{zhang2007moea}.
-However, these gradient free methods scale poorly with the number of parameters and are not suitable for training large scale neural networks. \cite{sener2018multi} proposed a gradient based MOO algorithm for MTL, based on MDGA \citep{desideri12MDGA}, suitable for training large scale neural networks.
+However, these gradient-free methods scale poorly with the number of parameters and are not suitable for training large-scale neural networks.

+\cite{sener2018multi} proposed a gradient-based MOO algorithm for MTL, based on MDGA \citep{desideri12MDGA}, suitable for training large-scale neural networks.
 Other recent works include \citep{lin2019pareto,Mahapatra2020MultiTaskLW} detailed in Section \ref{sec:moo}.
-Another recent approach that tries to get a more complete view of the Pareto front is \cite{ma2020efficient}.
-This method extents a given Pareto optimal solution in its local neighborhood.
+Another recent approach that aims at a more complete view of the Pareto front is \cite{ma2020efficient}.
+They extend a given Pareto optimal solution in its local neighborhood. \additions{In a concurrent work, \cite{Lin2020ControllablePM} extends \cite{lin2019pareto} for approximating the entire Pareto front.
+They train a single hypernetwork by constantly changing the reference directions in the PMTL objective.
+The proposed method is conceptually similar to our approach, but since it builds on PMTL, it may not produce an exact mapping between the preference and the corresponding solution.
+Similarly, \cite{dosovitskiy2019you} proposed learning a single model conditioning on the objective weight vector.
+The method uses feature-wise linear modulation \cite{perez2017film}, and dynamically weighted LS loss criterion.}